Advice for Veterans

 There are lots of other organisations in Wiltshire who may be able to provide information, advice and support to veterans, see the section below for details about some of these.

-People with eligible care and support needs who have assets over £23,250 are required to pay for any care and support they need.
+People with eligible care and support needs who have assets over £23,250 must pay for any care and support they need.
 Advice for self-funders is in our 'Do I have to Pay?
 Menu

-People who have assets below £23,250 may be required to pay for care and support.
+People who have assets below £23,250 may need to pay for care and support.
 The amount people need to contribute is based on their income and personal financial circumstances.

 Veterans who receive a War Pension or Armed Forces Compensation Scheme (AFCS) will have this income disregarded from their income when the charge is calculated.
 The only exception to this is Constant Attendance Allowance which is specifically provided to veterans to pay for care and support.
 More information about charging can be found on the paying for care page.